 Currently, there are approximately 3000 students on placement each year from a wide range of programmes.
 The placement module or placement modules can be worth anywhere between 5 and 30 credits to a student.
 There are over 90 different placement modules in the University with a range of assessment mechanisms in place.
 The first phase of the project involved a desk review of these different placement modules to explore and document the range of work placement experience within MTU, e.g., range of duration of work placement, learning outcomes, assessment requirements, assessment weightings, etc.

-The third phase will involve inviting work-placement coordinators to collaborate with us on an action-research adventure to identify issues, explore solutions, implement solutions and research the impact of those solutions.
-It is anticipated that this phase might be ongoing where we are engaging and collaborating with different programmes in different years and using the staff focus-groups, host organisation and student surveys to explore and evidence the impact of these changes.
+Following the data analysis, learning enhancement will involve inviting work-placement coordinators to collaborate with the TLASE Research Laboratory on an action-research adventure to explore solutions, implement solutions and research the impact of those solutions.
+It is anticipated that this phase might be ongoing where the TLASE Research Laboratory engages and collaborates with different programmes in different years, using the staff focus-groups, host organisation and student surveys to explore and evidence the impact of these changes.

 In the long-term this project should improve the placement experience for all, enhancing the employability of MTU graduates, providing early industry exposure to the talent pipeline that exists within MTU and forging vital linkages between industry and the university to support future work placement opportunities, secure employment opportunities for MTU graduates and enable potential industry-university collaboration.